GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: GFH-v2 Methodology

 \subsubsection{Observation time window}

-In contrast to previous searches where the observation time \(T_{\mathrm{obs}}\) is often fixed, we adopt a strategy that optimizes \(T_{\mathrm{obs}}\) based on the signal amplitude decay.
+In contrast to previous search where the observation time \(T_{\mathrm{obs}}\) is often fixed (see, e.g., \cite{2019ApJ875160A}), we adopt a strategy that optimizes \(T_{\mathrm{obs}}\) based on the signal amplitude decay.
 Specifically, we define \(T_{\mathrm{obs}}\) as the time it takes for the signal amplitude \(h(t)\) to reduce to a chosen fraction of its initial value \(h_0\), controlled by the amplitude reduction factor \(\alpha_{\mathrm{h}}\):